Health Policies

 - Frequent coughing and nasal discharge are resolved

-- Mood, appetite, behavior and activity are normal again
+- Mood, appetite, behavior, and activity are normal again

 You will be notified if your child is exposed to a communicable illness at camp.
-In turn, kindly notify camp if your child has been exposed to a communicable illness at home.
+In turn, kindly notify the camp if your child has been exposed to a communicable illness at home.
 Additionally, please share any special concerns.

 MEDICATIONS